 Growing up in the rainbow nation of South Africa and being a listener to so many great stories told by so many great people from a very young age has instilled in me a visceral love of storytelling.
 It is this love of storytelling that is the basis of everything I do as an actor.
 South Africa really is a nation of stories and of storytellers and the country and its people inspire me deeply.

-I have been a competitive figure skater for 11 years, and storytelling is the element of figure skating that I love the most.
+I have been figure skating for 15 years, and storytelling is the element of figure skating that I love the most.
 I have competed internationally, and have gained much performance experience over the years through both shows and competitions.
 Figure skating is the extreme sport of the performing arts and the demanding training has instilled in me a huge discipline, has given me great stamina and endurance, and has trained me to be in tune with my body.

 The first time I went to the cinema, I was very little and I remember feeling as if I had to hold onto my seat to avoid flying off of it and into the screen; I was so encompassed by its magic.
 Seeing great film or theatre makes me feel good to be alive; it can reveal such insight into human nature that it makes me more interested in the people sitting around me.
 As an actor, I want to be able to make other people feel those same things.